hufangaj/startup/conflictTest.md

 This is for my startup project for CS260
 I am modifying this file from github
+This is my second change from github